CorentinGrard/VeoliAPI/README.md

-# Veolia API
+# VeoliAPI
-Get daily water consumption data from the veolia API
+Get monthly water consumption data from the veolia API